-In 1961, the US Central Intelligence Agency organised a corps of anti-Castro rebels to invade the island.
-This 'Bay of Pigs' invasion was a complete fiasco; all the invaders were captured or killed and US involvement was quickly revealed.
-The following year, Soviet missiles capable of hitting targets in the USA were installed on Cuba.
-President Kennedy ordered a naval blockade against the island.
+In 1961, the CIA organised a corps of anti-Castro rebels to invade the island.
+The Bay of Pigs invasion was a complete fiasco; all the invaders were captured or killed and US involvement was quickly revealed.
+The following year, Soviet missiles capable of hitting targets in the USA were installed on Cuba and Kennedy ordered a naval blockade against the island.
 The confrontation escalated to the threshold of nuclear war, before Kennedy and Khrushchev reached a settlement.

 When the Eastern Bloc dissolved in 1989, Cuba experienced an extraordinarily difficult economic period, but in the new millennium, it pulled back from the economic abyss and in recent years has moved closer to both China and the United States.
 In 2016, a year after diplomatic relations were restored, Barack Obama became the first sitting US President to visit Cuba since Coolidge in 1928.

 Fidel Castro resigned as President in 2008 in favour of his brother Raúl who has announced he will also step down in 2018.